 Administrative Advisory 1 or 3+ members 5 to 13 members Meets at least bi-monthly.
 Makes local policy decisions with staff input.
-Meet with the local government official who constitutes the local board at least four times a year for the purpose of making recommendations of policy matters concerning the local department Local policy decisions - establishing, reviewing and revising as needed Display interest in all matters pertinent to the public assistance and social services needed by the people of the jurisdiction served by the local department Discretionary power over local funding form both public and private sources Monitor the formulation and implementation of public assistance and social services programs by the local department Employment of legal counsel in civil matters Meet with the local government official who constitutes the local board at least four times a year for the purpose of making recommendations of policy matters concerning the local department Review of programmatic and personal performance Make an annual report to the governing body or bodies, concurrent with the budget presentation of the local department, concerning the administration of the public assistance and social services programs Provision of a variety of child protective services, including CPS when not available through other community agencies Submit to the governing body or bodies other reports that the advisory board deems appropriate Provision of APS Placement of children and adults in foster homes or other facilities when appropriate
+Meet with the local government official who constitutes the local board at least four times a year for the purpose of making recommendations of policy matters concerning the local department Local policy decisions - establishing, reviewing and revising as needed Display interest in all matters pertinent to the public assistance and social services needed by the people of the jurisdiction served by the local department Discretionary power over local funding f-rom both public and private sources Monitor the formulation and implementation of public assistance and social services programs by the local department Employment of legal counsel in civil matters Review of programmatic and personal performance Make an annual report to the governing body or bodies, concurrent with the budget presentation of the local department, concerning the administration of the public assistance and social services programs Provision of a variety of child protective services, including CPS when not available through other community agencies Submit to the governing body or bodies other reports that the advisory board deems appropriate Provision of APS Placement of children and adults in foster homes or other facilities when appropriate